quantiacs/documentation/en/source/quick_start/quick_start.md

 ### A basic example for futures

 Here we apply the same idea to futures contracts.
+All futures contracts we provide are liquid, so we don't need to apply any liquidity filter.

 ```python
 import qnt.data as qndata